-The topics below describe Live models, and how to create and publish them.
+To learn more about Live models, and how to create and publish them, see Managing Live Models.

 The Hybrid model combines the best of ElastiCube and Live models.
 Hybrid models feed Live data into your dashboards while combining dashboards and analysis from historical data in the system.
-This means that, in Sisense, you can link your ElastiCubes to your Live data and work with them together, without reducing performance.
+This means you can link your ElastiCubes to your Live data and work with them together without reducing performance.

 When you create a hybrid model, you add both ElastiCube and Live models to a single dashboard.
 For instructions on how to do this, see Creating a Dashboard with Multiple Sources.

 The following are general guidelines to consider when deciding which data model works best for you: